mfornos/awesome-microservices/README.md

 - [Akka](http://akka.io/) - Toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 - [Axon ![c]](https://axoniq.io/) - An end-to-end development and infrastructure platform for easy development and running of any DDD, CQRS and Event Sourcing applications on JVM.
 - [Baratine](http://baratine.io/) - Platform for building a network of loosely-coupled POJO microservices.
+- [Eclipse Microprofile](https://microprofile.io/) - An open forum to optimize Enterprise Java for a microservices architecture by innovating across multiple implementations and collaborating on common areas of interest with a goal of standardization.
 - [Erlang/OTP](https://github.com/erlang/otp) - Programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - [Finagle](http://twitter.github.io/finagle) - Extensible RPC system for the JVM, used to construct high-concurrency servers.
 - [Flogo](https://github.com/TIBCOSoftware/flogo) - Flogo is an open source framework to simplify building efficient & modern serverless functions and edge microservices.